 Training Funds Charge Back

-Tuition reimbursement may be provided, based on availability of funds, to all County employees who complete educational course work from accredited institutions.
+Tuition reimbursement may be provided, based on availability of funds, to all County employees who complete degree-seeking educational course work from accredited institutions.
 Such educational courses must apply to the employee’s field of work or directly contribute to the individual’s professional development plan.
-Reimbursement for tuition shall not exceed $1000 per employee per fiscal year.
+Reimbursement for tuition shall not exceed $2,000 per employee per fiscal year.

 Participation in the tuition reimbursement program is available to all County employees provided they meet or exceed the one (1) year requirement as having served as a full time employee.